erdemiraysu/Predicting_Dengue_Cases_using_Climate_Variables/README.md

 ## Conclusions / Recommendations:
 ***
 * Dengue cases rely on climate variables, but the relationship is complex.
-  * Further models should take into consideration cumulative computations of climate features over a period rather than isolated numbers.
+  * Further models should take into consideration cumulative computations of climate features over a period of time rather than isolated numbers.
 * Climate change and global warming may make dengue outbreaks and similar mosquito born illnesses more deadly in the future.
-  * Knowing the next outbreak would help countries to allocate more resources to the health care system for timely intervention.
+  * Knowing the next outbreak would help countries to allocate more resources to the health care system prior to the outbreak for timely intervention.

 ## Limitations, Improvements, Next Steps
 ***